nikos-Gk/dialogue-quality-measures/README.md

                                                             speakers_list=speakers_list,
                                                             disc_id=disc_id,
                                                             openAIKEY="",
-                                                            model_type="llama",
+                                                            model_type="transformers",
-                                                            model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                                            model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
                                                             gpu=True,
                                                            )
 ```
 ## calculate_diversity_response: Diversity Analysis (Turn-Level)
 This module computes diversity scores for each response within a discussion using OpenAI's language models or a locally hosted Llama model.
-The model assigns a diversity score to each response on a 1-to-5 scale, where:
+The model assigns a diversity score (integer number) to each response on a 1-to-5 scale, where:

 - **1** – Poor diversity (high similarity or repetition in arguments)
 - **5** – High diversity (broad range of perspectives and reasoning styles)